Adam Ant: 1982–2001: Solo career

 A few months after Adam and the Ants split, Ant launched his solo career and retained Pirroni as guitarist and co-songwriter.
-Merrick also briefly stayed as drummer and producer for the UK edition of the first solo hit single "Goody Two Shoes"—which made it to No. 1 in the UK—and demos for the upcoming Friend or Foe album, before moving on to other production work.
-The Friend or Foe album also produced another top ten single, "Friend or Foe", which reached No. 9 in September 1982.
+Merrick also briefly stayed as drummer and producer for the UK edition of the first solo hit single "Goody Two Shoes" – which made it to No. 1 in the UK – and demos for the upcoming Friend or Foe album, before moving on to other production work.
+The Friend or Foe album also produced another top ten single, its title track "Friend or Foe", which reached No. 9 in September 1982.

 Ant recruited a new band for touring, consisting of new dual drummers Bogdan Wiczling (ex-Fingerprintz) and Barry Watts (ex-Q-Tips), plus guitarist Cha Burns (also ex-Fingerprintz), bassist Chris Constantinou and the former Q-Tips brass section of trumpeter Tony Hughes and twin saxophonists Stewart van Blandamer and Steve Farr.
 The new band made its debut at London's Astoria Theatre on 1 October 1982.
 A US tour began in New York on 8 November.
-On the 19th tour date on 20 February 1983 in Cleveland, Ohio, Ant suffered a knee injury onstage (a relapse of a previous injury suffered while filming Jubilee in 1977), forcing the postponement and/or cancellation of dates throughout February and March while he recuperated.
+On the 19th tour date on 20 February 1983 in Cleveland, Ohio, Ant suffered a knee injury onstage (a relapse of a previous injury suffered while filming Jubilee in 1977), forcing the postponement or cancellation of dates throughout February and March while he recuperated.
 Ant eventually returned to performing, appearing as a guest on the NBC special Motown 25: Yesterday, Today, Forever, singing "Where Did Our Love Go" with Diana Ross.
 He resumed the US tour, completed on 18 May 1983 at the Bronco Bowl in Dallas, Texas.